AEM Communities license

 Navigate into the data folder,

-It is necessary to refresh the Granite Crypto bundle if the target AEM instance is currently running
+It is necessary to refresh the Granite Crypto bundle if the target AEM instance is running

 If another security feature has already been configured that is based on the crypto keys, then replicating the crypto keys could damage the configuration.
 For assistance, contact customer care.

-Having the key material stored in the repository, as was the case for AEM 6.2 and earlier, can be preserved by specifying the following system property on first startup of each AEM instance (which creates the initial repository) :
+Having the key material stored in the repository, as was the case for AEM 6.2 and earlier, can be preserved.
+Specify the system property

-It is important to verify that the replication agent on author is correctly configured.
+Verify that the replication agent on Author is correctly configured.

 With the key material stored in the repository, the manner for replicating the crypto key from author to other instances is as follows: